 Since my daughter and I have talked about basic math in Chinese since she was 3, she seems to associate math with Chinese language.
 Perhaps this will change over time if she ends up going to school full-time when she’s older.

-For a free overview of Montessori learning materials, you can take a look at this Montessori Primary Guide.
-Please note that
+For a free overview of Montessori learning materials, you can take a look at this free Montessori Primary Guide.
+We have the following boards:

 - Montessori Multiplication Board: includes wood board, red beads, number cards, red disc, and lidded wood box

 - Montessori Division Board: includes wood board, green beads, green skittles, and lidded wood box